Roselle Park Middle School

 One of those plants were none other than collards.
 Did you know that collards are an excellent source of vitamin?
 Collards provide us with vitamin K, vitamin A, manganese, vitamin C, calcium, vitamin E, vitamin B6, iron, and omega-3 fatty acids.

-Roselle Park High School
+Roselle Park Middle School